9 of Hearts – Ready, Steady, Cook! - Imago Wellness Coaching

 Food literacy activities can support a variety of other literacy skills including reading a recipe, writing a recipe and knowing the vocabulary of ingredients and different foods.

-Garden to table is an exciting charity introduced to support schools take the learning out of classroom and into the garden or kitchen.
+Garden to Table is an exciting charity introduced to support schools take the learning out of classroom and into the garden or kitchen.
 Teaching thousands of kiwi kids the knowledge and skills to have a lifelong impact on their wellbeing and food choices.
 This isn’t just good for them, but also for our planet!
 By digging in the dirt and getting their hands messy, they learn how to grow yummy veggies and cook delicious meals.
 What to learn more?
 Check out: https://gardentotable.org.nz/

 Encourage children to have a go at making meals in the kitchen.